apache/nuttx/Documentation/platforms/arm/stm32g4/boards/b-g474e-dpow1/index.rst

 ST B-G474E-DPOW1
 ================

-This is the README file for a port of NuttX to the ST Micro B-G474E-DPOW1 Discovery kit with STM32G474RE MCU.
+This page is for a port of NuttX to the ST Micro B-G474E-DPOW1 Discovery kit with STM32G474RE MCU.
 For more information about this board,
 see: